 I've been generally impressed with the preview of Windows Subsystem for Linux 2 (WSL2) and it's integration between the windows desktop and the underlying linux kernel.

 My siblings and I, when growing up, had a VHS tape of Pinocchio which we would watch on occasion.
 The interesting thing about it was that this was a very particular adaptation, not the one made famous by Disney but a decidedly creepier and more disturbing version.
+It left such a mark on us that it became a frequent topic of conversation when meeting for family events as adults.
+We described it with such disdain that our friends and significant others seemed sceptical as to how bad it could be.
+It appeared no amount of googling could find this mythical portrayal, until now.

 During my studies I took a human factors and ergonomics course and found it quite interesting to see the implementation of human factors and how it relates to engineering in general.
 I was fascinated to study the psychology of how people in general accept certain designs.
-For better or worse here's an essay which I wrote answering the question "Does Driving Performance Degrade Or Improve With Increased Automation"
+For better or worse here's an essay which I wrote answering the question "Does Driving Performance Degrade Or Improve With Increased Automation".

 My previous attempts at using python for plotting saw me use the massive and widely used library of Matplotlib.
 I managed to produce some workable plots which I exported to jpeg and used on one of my medium articles.
 Although extremely customisable and functional I began the search for a plotting library with a nicer API that would export to more web friendly formats such as html and SVG.